 - Stir to mix through and combine (Photo 8)

 Drain the potatoes and discard the water (there is no need to rinse).
-The add the drained potatoes back to the saucepan, add the chopped butter cubes, minced garlic and stir with a wooden spoon to combine.
+The add the drained potatoes back to the saucepan, add the chopped butter cubes, minced garlic and stir with a wooden spoon a couple of times to combine.

-The potatoes will be soft and the butter melt into them, but we stop before they become 'mashed potatoes'.
+The potatoes will be soft and the melted butter will slip all over them (yum!), but we stop before they become 'mashed potatoes'.
 This is so that we get robust pieces of soft, buttery potatoes that still have a chunky texture to them.
 Also known as pure garlic butter potato bliss 😉🥰👌.

 🍽 Serving Suggestions

 Just about anything and everything will pair well with these potatoes!
-Try serving them on the side of the Air Fryer Roast Chicken, Marinated Lamb Ribs, Air Fryer Spare Ribs or Air Fryer Beef Kabobs.
+They make the perfect side dish offering loads of versatility.

 They also work well with a homemade sauce if you want to dollop something creamy over the top.

 For a lighter choice, salmon is a good main to serve with a potato side and this photo shows you how I often meal prep with them and fish as the main protein 😉👍.